kunhwiko/concepts/languages/java/lang-java.md

 // 'E' is declared by class declaration
 // 'E' will be replaced by whatever the user inputs public class ArrayList<E> extends AbstractList<E> implements List<E> {
   // you can declare 'E' here only because it's been declared by the class public boolean add(E o) {}

 	/*
     By polymorphism, Dog can be passed to Animal, Dog[] can be passed to Animal[] However, ArrayList<Dog> cannot be passed to ArrayList<Animal>

-     This is because at runtime, JVM will check for array types If you add Cat to Dog[], the JVM will catch it during runtime
+    This is because at runtime, JVM will check for array types Imagine the parameter is Animal[], and you pass Dog[] If you add a Cat object, the JVM will catch it during runtime

-     Collection types are only checked during compile time If you allowed Cat to be added to ArrayList<Dog>, the JVM will fail to catch it
+    Collection types are only checked during compile time Imagine the parameter is ArrayList<Animal>, and you pass ArrayList<Dog>
+    If you could add a Cat object, the JVM will fail to catch it
 	*/
 	public void badExample(ArrayList<Animal> arrList) {}

   /*
     So how do you take advantage of polymorphism for collections?
     You can pass in ArrayList<Dog> using generics or wildcards

     There's still the danger of being able to add Cat to ArrayList<Dog>
     Therefore, JVM prevents adding elements when using generics or wildcards */

   // this is to declare something NOT defined in class declaration